OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.

 - **#POISONROBUSTMODEL** (development-time datascience).
-Select model types that are less sensitive to poisoned training data.
+Poison robus model: select model types that are less sensitive to poisoned training data.
 TODO: Elaborate
   Links to standards:

   - Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.